Crested Butte, Colorado 2022

 Room Rate: Base Room Rate: $179 Tax: 19.8% Resort Fee: $15 Parking Fee: $10 At Booking: 1 night deposit

-Accommodations are limited at this special rate.
+Accommodations are limited at this special rate and can be extended 3 days before and after the conference at the same rate based on availability.
 Please book your room by January 26th as this hotel will sell out.
 All rooms have kitchenettes.
 The Elevation is pet friendly and only charges $35 per night for your pet.

 The Elevation Hotel and Spa offers an ideal slope-side location with a full range of pampering amenities that reflect a combination of mountain charm and contemporary urban design.
 This luxury ski-in/ski-out hotel destination is Located at the base of Mt.
 Crested Butte, Colorado, The Elevation is a ski-in / ski-out resort.
 Features include slope-side dining, full-service spa, heated indoor pool, and three hot tubs.